 TO ADD THE MINOR and ensure it appears on the transcript, students should complete the Addition of Health Promotion Minor form.
 Once completed forms are approved, the minor will be posted

 to the student record.
 Students can check StuInfo to verify addition of

 the minor code.
 An advising appointment is not necessary.
 For

-PLEASE NOTE: Students must plan accordingly for successful completion of the Health Promotion Minor.
+Students must plan accordingly for successful completion of the Health Promotion Minor.
 Be sure to check for course dates, availability, and prerequisite requirements.
 Seats in KIN 121 and PSY 320 are often very limited.
-Students who choose to add the minor in the junior year may not have time to complete all requirements before graduation.
+Students who choose to add the minor in the junior or senior year may not have time to complete all requirements before graduation.